zzcczc/COMP0035-tutorials-2025/README.md

 16. [Add data to tables with an FK](docs/3_database/3-16-insert-with-fk.md)
 17. [Normalisation and application code](docs/3_database/3-17-normalisation-tradeoff.md)- A brief intro to the trade-off between database normalisation and query design

-### Week 4 Code quality: linting, docstrings, PEP8/257, use of functions.
+### Week 4 Code quality: linting, docstrings, PEP8/257, use of functions

 ### Week 5 Database to Python class: ORM